-It's well known that loyal customers are valuable commodities for your business.
+It's well known that loyal customers are valuable for your business.
 So, it's no surprise that we often talk about the importance of generating customer loyalty and doing everything within your power to fulfill your customer's needs.
-But what happens when fulfilling the needs for one customer comes at the expense of another customer's experience?
-How do you tell that customer that you can't meet their request?

-When you work in a customer-facing role, it's often difficult to say "no” to your customers.
+However, when you work in a customer-facing role, you might need to say "no" to your customers and that's difficult.
 You want to do everything you can to improve their experience with your company.
-But, sometimes customers expect too much from your business and ask for something you simple cannot provide to them.
+But, sometimes customers expect too much from your business and ask for something you simply cannot provide to them.

-7 Ways to Say No to Customers Without Losing Their Business
+How to Say No to Customers Requests or Demands

 1. Thank them before responding.